Kelsi Singer

-Kelsi N. Singer (born 1984) is an American planetary scientist who is a principal research scientist at the Southwest Research Institute (SwRI) in Boulder, CO.
-She is Deputy Principal Investigator of NASA's New Horizons mission studying the geomorphology and geophysics of the Pluto system and of Arrokoth (2014 MU_{69}).
+Kelsi N. Singer (born 1984) is an American planetary scientist who is a principal research scientist at the Southwest Research Institute (SwRI) in Boulder, Colorado.
+She is Deputy Principal Investigator of NASA's New Horizons mission studying the geomorphology and geophysics of the Pluto system and of Arrokoth.

 Education

 Singer received a Bachelor's degree in Astronomy and Anthropology from the University of Colorado Boulder.
 While there, she decided to pursue research in the fields of astrobiology and planetary science.
 She studied abroad at Macquarie University in Sydney, Australia, during her undergrad, where she worked at the Australian Centre for Astrobiology studying clouds in Venus' atmosphere (with Dr. Jeremy Bailey), tidal sediments on Earth (with Dr. Malcom Walter), and also continued with her interest in archaeoastronomy.
 Upon returning to Boulder, she worked with Steve Mojzsis on her honors thesis project about using sediments called cyclic rhythmites to trace the length of a day over millions of years, and a research project on "blueberries" (hematite spherules) and thermal inertia on Mars.

-Singer received a Ph.D. in Earth and Planetary Science from Washington University in St. Louis in 2013 working with Dr. Bill McKinnon and Dr. Slava Solomatov; her dissertation was titled Icy Satellite Tectonic, Geodynamic, and Mass Wasting Surface Features: Constraints on Interior Processes and Evolution.
+Singer received a PhD in Earth and Planetary Science from Washington University in St. Louis in 2013 working with Dr. Bill McKinnon and Dr. Slava Solomatov; her dissertation was titled Icy Satellite Tectonic, Geodynamic, and Mass Wasting Surface Features: Constraints on Interior Processes and Evolution.